matheusmbar/matheusmbar.github.io/_posts/2019-08-18-SKR_E3_DIP_firmware.md

 default_envs = BIGTREE_SKR_MINI
 ```

+Since many ones questioned me about this, let me be it very clear about this file.
+This instruction section from [BIGTREETECH-SKR-E3-DIP-V1.0 firmware repository](https://github.com/bigtreetech/BIGTREETECH-SKR-E3-DIP-V1.0/tree/master/Firmware) (sorry BTT but i had to fix some English mistakes in your instructions):

+>  If you have downloaded from Marlin bugfix-2.0.x Official version please modify here from `TMCStepper@<1.0.0` to `https://github.com/bigtreetech/TMCStepper`

+This change is not required anymore.
+The line I've showed above is the only one I've changed in `platformio.ini`.

 ### `Marlin/Configuration.h`

 This is the file that holds configurations about the printer, the controller PCB and most of Marlin features.
 There are a lot of changes so I will only indicate the parameters that I've set.
 Look for them in the file and replace with what I list here.